steveloughran/kerberos_and_hadoop/sections/ugi.md

 As the UGI code is shared across all clients of HDFS and YARN; these environment variables can be used to configure *any* application which communicates with Hadoop services via the UGI-authenticated clients.
-Essentially: all Java IPC clients and those REST clients using the Hadoop-implemented REST clients
+Essentially: all Java IPC clients and those REST clients using (the Hadoop-implemented REST clients)[web_and_rest.html].

+## Debugging UGI

+UGI supports low-level logging via the log4J log `org.apache.hadoop.security.UserGroupInformation`;
+set the system property `HADOOP_JAAS_DEBUG=true` to have the JAAS context logging at the debug level via some Java log API.